Durdona432/hello-world/README.md

-# hello-world
+# Jakbaraliyeva

-Hi Humans!
+Salom barchaga!

-Dudona432 here, i like Node.js and coffeescript (that's what I'm made of!).
+Dudona432 here, sizni github programmasi doirasga taklif qilaman.
 I have no time to fight with egos and sall minds